JNRowe/upoints/doc/pythons_on_a_plane.rst

 ==================

-In what is probably the final spin-off from `geolocation and path cross`_ we'll be using the :mod:`upoints` modules to work with airport locations.
+In what is probably the final spin-off from `geolocation and path cross`_ we’ll be using the :mod:`upoints` modules to work with airport locations.
 This can be useful if you'd like to calculate how far you've travelled in a certain period, or just as a large database for calculating rough distances between other places using the closest airports as locations because of their abundance.

-NOAA publishes an enormous amount of world weather information, and often it is keyed to airport location's weather stations.
+NOAA publishes an enormous amount of world weather information, and often it is keyed to airport location’s weather stations.
 Unlike many of the commercial weather data companies NOAA publish their data in clean, well defined formats, and along with the weather data they also publish extensive location data for the weather stations they monitor.